5. TUDOR COINS

 Edward VI fine silver shilling 1551-1553

 The coinage of Mary divides naturally into two parts, first as queen in her own right and then those coins issued after her marriage in 1554 to Philip of Spain.
-Among the early issues was a fine gold sovereign with a high degree of workmanship valued at thirty shillings together a ryal, by that time something of an anachronism, angels and half-angels.
-In silver there were no crowns, half crowns or shillings but plentiful quantities of groats, rare half groats and a few pennies.
-The shilling and sixpence were reintroduced after 1554 for the coinage bearing facing portraits of Philip and Mary
+Among the early issues was a fine gold sovereign with a high degree of workmanship valued at thirty shillings together with a ryal, which was by that time something of an anachronism, angels and half-angels.
+In silver there were no crowns, halfcrowns or shillings but plentiful quantities of groats, rare half groats and a few pennies.
+The shilling and sixpence were reintroduced after 1554 for the coinage bearing facing portraits of Philip and Mary.

 After her succession, Elizabeth took the courageous and costly step of recalling all the base silver coins which were still in circulation and replacing them with coins of a high silver content.
 As a first step some of the base silver coins were devalued and countermarked.
 Coins of Edward VI exhibiting a greyhound countermark were part of this process.